This information has been updated on July 15th, 2021.

 - periodically send, via remote communication technologies (email, telephone, sms, whatsapp, social networks), newsletters and communications on the services, products and activities offered by the Data Controllers’s partners and sponsors (the list will be available in the dedicated section of the website, also on the occasion of specific events and initiatives; for non-EU partners and sponsors the country will be specified); the legal basis is represented by consent as required by art.
 6 par.
 1 letter a) of EU Regulation 2016/679;

-- ensure that the marketing communications relating to the services and activities offered and/or promoted by the Data Controller, as well as those of its partners and sponsors, including online advertising, are relevant to the interests of the data subject; personal data may be used to better understand the interests and preferences of the data subject in order to be able to predict which services, activities and information he may be most interested in, allowing us to customize communications to make them more relevant; the legal basis is represented by consent as required by art.
+- ensure that the marketing communications relating to the services and activities offered and/or promoted by the Data Controller, as well as those of its partners and sponsors, including online advertising, are relevant to the interests of the data subject; personal data may be used to better understand the interests and preferences of the data subject in order to be able to predict which services, activities and information he/she may be most interested in, allowing us to customize communications to make them more relevant; the legal basis is represented by consent as required by art.
 6 par.
 1 letter a) of EU Regulation 2016/679;

-- carry out market research to develop and improve the range of services and activities proposed by the Data Controller and his partners and sponsors; the legal basis is represented by consent as required by art.
+- carry out market research to develop and improve the range of services and activities proposed by the Data Controller and their partners and sponsors; the legal basis is represented by consent as required by art.
 6 par.
 1 letter a) of EU Regulation 2016/679;

 - send e-mails and/or newsletters and marketing communications on the services and activities offered and promoted by the Data Controller, of the same type previously acquired data by the data subject, except for his/her refusal to treatment, which can be opposed at any time; the legal basis for this type of treatment is the legitimate interest of the Data Controller as provided for by art.
 6 par.
 1 letter f) of EU Regulation 2016/679;